ramos333oz/SporteaV3/docs/KNN_userrecommendation/TEMPLATE.md

 ### What is KNN for User Matching?

 KNN (K-Nearest Neighbors) is a similarity-based algorithm that finds users with the most similar profiles.
-Instead of complex machine learning, it uses **distance calculations** between user attribute vectors to determine compatibility.
+Instead of complex machine learning, it uses **Jaccard similarity calculations** between user attribute vectors to determine compatibility.

-**Key Principle:** Users with smaller distances between their profile vectors are more similar and likely to be compatible matches.
+**Key Principle:** Users with higher Jaccard similarity scores between their profile vectors are more similar and likely to be compatible matches.

 ## Implementation Approach